Adobe-Consulting-Services/acs-aem-tools/_posts/2013-12-01-jsp-code-display.md

 Install the ACS AEM Tools package via the AEM Package Manager and then open JSP Code Display from the AEM Tools console, or directly at [/etc/acs-tools/jsp-code-display.html](http://localhost:4502/etc/acs-tools/jsp-code-display.html)

+> To get to the AEM Tools console from the Touch UI, from the left rail navigation, select Tools > Operations > Configuration.

 ## Overview

 ![JSP Code Display]({{ site.baseurl }}/images/jsp-code-display/screenshot.png)